Please note: pricing may vary since the release of the article a few years ago!

 - Chateau Moulin St. Georges

-The visitor to Saint Emilion, about an hour drive from Bordeaux, is in for a memorable excursion.
+The visitor to Saint Emilion, about an hour’s drive from Bordeaux, is in for a memorable excursion.
 This area produces many of France’s finest wines, and it does so in a region that is well worth visiting.
 Here, I’ll offer some of my favorite Saint Emilion wines that are relative bargains.
 But first, let’s survey the three regions of Saint Emilion.
 Here are the most famous estates, which often have the highest prices.

 Top Growth and Second Wines

 - Ausone is one of the rarest of the great Bordeaux wines.
 I once enjoyed a luncheon at Chateau Ausone where I, and a lucky group of guests, drank a bottle of their 150-year-old wine.

 - Then on the neighboring Pomerol plain are several excellent Saint Emilion wines.
 These include perhaps the most prestigious wines from this region:

 - Cheval Blanc

-- Chateau Canon (2011, $99), a sturdy and delicious wine rather like a Pauillac from the Medoc region is one of those.
+- Chateau Canon (2011, $99), a sturdy and delicious wine rather like a Pauillac from the Medoc region.

 Let’s explore some of the fine Saint Emilion wines that are more reasonable in cost.